Supporting Young People Transitioning Out of Foster Care

 Challenge and Context: Providing Support, Stability, and Skills for Young People In and Aging Out of Foster Care

 Everyone, regardless of where they start, should have the opportunity to succeed.
-The transition to adulthood is challenging for anyone, and for older youth in foster care, that transition is made more difficult because they often don’t have a support network or the resources they need to reach their full potential.
+The transition to adulthood is challenging for anyone, and for older youth in foster care, that transition is made more difficult because they often don’t have the support network or the resources they need to reach their full potential.

-- Better coordinated child welfare policies and systems that are easy to access, work for young people and reinforce the healthy biological, psychological, and emotional development needs that accompany young people transitioning from foster care.
+• Better coordinated child welfare policies and systems that are easy to access, work for young people and reinforce the healthy biological, psychological, and emotional development needs that accompany young people transitioning from foster care.

-- Educational and job training programs that target the specific needs of young people who have spent time in the foster care system.
+• Quality educational and job training programs that target the specific needs of young people who have spent time in the foster care system.

-- Continued support after a housing or job placement to help TAY sustain and maximize the opportunities they have.
+• Continued support after a housing or job placement to help TAY sustain and maximize the opportunities they have.

-- Government and social service systems that connect with each other and are built for ease of use to make accessing services and benefits easier for young people and providers.
+• Government and social service systems that connect with each other and are built for ease of use to make accessing services and benefits easier for young people and providers.

 There is an opportunity to change the way young people experience foster care and ensure that they transition out of it successfully.